 Something of a surprise to Wild purists, the Evolve

-Token Shaman archetype that is popular among Standard players has been popping up on recent Wild Meta Reports.
-The deck performs very well in Wild, despite often running zero format-exclusive cards.
+Token Shaman archetype once popular among Standard players has been popping up on recent Wild Meta Reports.
+The deck performs about as well in Wild as Standard, despite rarely running more than one format-exclusive cards.

 Best Wild Warlock Decks